-Thirteen of the 33 sampled lighting measures exhibited realization rates greater than 110%, and three exhibited realization rates lower than 90%.
+Thirteen of the 33 sampled lighting measures exhibited realization rates greater than 110% and three sampled lighting measures exhibited realization rates lower than 90%.
 The Team found minimal discrepancies with observed quantities, types, and wattages of incentivized lighting measures.
-The Team did not find errors in reported calculations, based on prescriptive calculators created by the utilities.21
+The Team did not find errors in reported calculations, based on prescriptive calculators created by the utilities.
 The Team installed light loggers at 16 facilities.
-Appendix A provides light logger data from sampled projects.
-Analysis of data for 12 of the facilities indicated actual HOU greater than reported.
+Appendix A provides light Logger data from sampled projects.
+Analysis of the light logger data for 12 of the logged facilities indicated actual HOU greater than reported.
 Light logger data for four facilities indicated actual HOU were lower than reported.
-Reported HOU were typically self-reported or based on the measure's associated facility type, based on Appendix 5 in the 2017 PSD.
+The reported HOU were typically self-reported or based on the associated facility type for each measure, based on Appendix 5 in the 2017 PSD.